Flockenberger/flockenberger.github.io/_pages/bdo-fish-pos.md

 sidebar:
   - title: "How To Use"
     text: "1.
 Make a waypoint exactly at your position, or where your float lands.\n2.
-Save the waypoint into your favorites through the worldmap and give it a name you remember for step 5.\n3.
-Got to \n Documents/Black Desert/UserCache/ACCOUNTID folder.\n4.
-Open the file named \"gamevariable.xml\" in any text editor of your choice.\n5.
-In that file search for the name you used in step 2.\n6.
+Save the waypoint into your favorites through the worldmap and give it a name you remember for step 6.\n3.
+Go to the character selection screen!\n4.
+Got to \n Documents/Black Desert/UserCache/ACCOUNTID folder.\n5.
+Open the file named \"gamevariable.xml\" in any text editor of your choice.\n6.
+In that file search for the name you used in step 2.\n7.
 Copy the X and the Z(!) coordinates from the bookmark into the boxes to the right and press the button."

 ---